jesseilc123/Phase-5-capstone-project/client/README.md

 **LoginForm.js**

 This component handles the login feature.
 Formik is being used for frontend data validation.
+Sign in with a social account does not work at the current state.
+Also there are no Terms of Use or Privacy Policy.

 **Navbar.js**